MiloBuwalda/uva-prog-c/20 Lectures/050 Week 5/00 Monday.md

 you can’t keep zooming and enhancing forever.
 Furthermore, spewing a bunch of jargon does not a computer scientist make.
 Jurassic Park, CSI, and Numb3rs offer some unfortunate examples of this.

-* You may have noticed that David is sporting some CS50 apparel.
-It is our tradition to offer you to the chance to take away a piece of CS50 that you can wear so as to show off to your friends.
-If you’d like to contribute to the design process for this year’s apparel, e-mail store@cs50.net.

-* The deadline for pass/fail is approaching.
-We wholeheartedly encourage this route if you want to take part in the fun, but aren’t sure you have the time to commit fully to the work.
-One of our aims in allowing you to take the course pass/fail is to enable you to turn in problem sets when they’re 95% done rather than 100% done.
-That way, you’ll get the full learning experience, but won’t have to worry about lingering tiny bugs.
-Don’t forget, this is how David started his foray into computer science, by taking CS50 pass/fail!
-Looking at his notes from the first day of lecture, it seems the only thing he took away was that precision and correctness (and exclamation points) are important.

-* We hope you feel this way each and every time you finish a problem set for this course.

 ## Problem Set 4 (7:00–9:00)